• Skip to main content

 Straw bale construction is a building method using bales of straw as structural elements, building insulation or both.
 Straw is an agricultural by-product—the dry stalk of a grain plant left over after the grain is harvested.
 Straw bales, not to be confused with hay bales which are cut and dried grass or legumes, are made from a variety of grain plants: wheat, rye, rice, barley, and oats.

-PCEI’s Straw Bale Bike Pavilion
+PCEI’s Straw Bale Bike Shelter

 The project started as an idea of two University of Idaho Environmental Science students, Maia Hawkes and Amber Rand, for their Independent Study Course.
-Soon after, then UI instructor Kurt Rathman and his senior Architecture Design students jumped on board, and the idea began to soar.
+Soon after, then UI instructor Kurt Rathmann and his senior Architecture Design students jumped on board, and the idea began to soar.
 Collaborating with PCEI staff on the design, each student played a role in both the design and construction process.

 Materials were ordered and site excavation went underway on April 11, 2005, with PCEI Head Contractor Steve Streets and his Kubota tractor.
 Concrete was poured, framing constructed, bales hauled and stacked, bales strengthened with wire and metal lath, the first coat of stucco applied and the green roof planted.
 Bike racks located inside the pavilion were created by Moscow’s Bicycle Brothers, Isaak Julye and Emmett Breedlovestrout.
 These fun and festive racks — resembling butterflies, cattails and garden tools — provide special places to lock your bike and will leave you with a smile!